Before the Bell: What every Canadian investor needs to know today

 Currencies and bonds

 The Canadian dollar was higher early on, managing fairly steady gains through the overnight period.
-The day's range so far is 78.cents (U.S.) to 79.33 cents.
+The day's range so far is 78 cents (U.S.) to 79.33 cents.
 Tuesday's gains come as oil trades modestly higher and the U.S. dollar slides after efforts to replace Obamacare in the United States faltered.
 In early going, the loonie was solidly above 79 cents.

 Overnight, the U.S. dollar hit its lowest level in 10 months in the wake of the apparent collapse of a replacement U.S. health-care bill.
 That has left markets concerned that spending and tax cut efforts might also have trouble clearing.
 As well, traders are still trying to divine the course of U.S. interest rate cuts in the wake of weaker-than-expected readings on inflation and retail sales late last week.
 The markets now see a less than 50-per-cent chance of another U.S. rate increase by the end of the year.